lbolla/lbolla.info/content/reading/The Handmaid's Tale.md

 image: https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1651677426i/50885244.jpg
 tags:
 - book
-url: null
+rating: 4
 ---

 {{< book-header >}}

 ## Why
 I watched the [TV series](https://www.imdb.com/title/tt5834204), so I knew the story.
-But when I grabbed the book in the bookstore and started reading, I was immediately captivated by the writing style: [#Quotes]({{< relref "blog/#Quotes.md" >}}) below show some examples.
+But when I grabbed the book in the bookstore and started reading, I was immediately captivated by the writing style: [Quotes](#Quotes) below show some examples.
 I will definitely read more from Margaret Atwood.

 ## What I liked
 Writing style is stunning: dry and shocking like a punch, at times; slow and moving, the next page.
 It keeps you reading and shocks you.
 Ah, the story is also very entertaining.